BIAPT/AEC-wPLI-comparison/milestones/3_human_brain_mapping_journal_submission/README.md

 # Human Brain Mapping Submission
 This modified version of the code from the second milestone is improved with the comments from our reviewers.
 Below you will find explanation on how to run the analysis.

+Sometime there is an issue in the analysis or something a bit more experimental needs to be tried out.
+These kind of analysis can be found in the experiment folder and are explained in more details in the experiments section of the README.

 ## Preparation
 - Make sure to have a compute canada account on the Beluga cluster.
 - Install MATLAB 2020a with the Parallel Toolbox